laro/Cilia/6 .../2 Unfinished Ideas.md

 operator √(Float a) -> Float { ... }
 ```

-Operator precedence groups can be declared explicitly.
 Infix operators without a group belong to `Default`, prefix and postfix belong to the (high) precedence groups `Prefix`/`Postfix`.

+Operator precedence groups can be declared explicitly:

 ```
 operator (Set<T> a) ∪ (Set<T> b) -> Set<T> precedence Union { ... }          // union